Ukraine says it struck Russian oil depots and destroyed drones in latest operations

 Lavrov also accused European countries of undermining peace efforts, claiming they were “sabotaging all peacemaking efforts” and preparing for a wider war with Russia.

-The European Union last month approved a 19th sanctions package against Moscow and is discussing how to raise further support for Ukraine, potentially through borrowing or frozen Russian assets.
+The European Union last month approved a 19th sanctions package against Moscow and is discussing how to raise further support for Ukraine, potentially through borrowing or using frozen Russian assets.

 European leaders have accused Moscow of waging “hybrid warfare” and have pledged to respond with coordinated measures.